Crew member: Baldwin careful with guns before fatal shooting

 24 of24

-Cameraman Reid Russell told a detective that Baldwin was rehearsing a scene Thursday in which he was set to draw his gun while sitting in a church pew.
-The camera wasn't rolling when the gun went off, killing cinematographer Halyna Hutchins, Russell told a detective according to a search warrant affidavit.
+Cameraman Reid Russell told a detective that Baldwin was rehearsing a scene Thursday in which he was set to draw his gun while sitting in a church pew and point it at the camera.
+Russell said he was unsure whether the weapon was checked before it was handed to Baldwin.

 Written By